-You can also connect to the BU-245U-E via a RS232 or RS485 serial port using serial server or PPP (point-to-point) protocol.
-PPP allows the BU-245U-E to connect serial communications into the Ethernet network.
+You can also connect to the BU-945U-E via a RS232 or RS485 serial port using serial server or PPP (point-to-point) protocol.
+PPP allows the BU-945U-E to connect serial communications into the Ethernet network.

-Access Point vs. Client
+Access Point vs Client

 The Access Point unit acts as the "wireless master" unit.
-The Access Point accepts and authorizes links initiated by client units, and controls the wireless communications.
+The Access Point accepts and authorizes links initiated but client units, and controls the wireless communications.

-Clients (Stations) are slave units and when connected to the Access Point becomes transparent Ethernet link.
+Clients (Stations) are slave units and when connected to the Access Point becomes transparent ethernet link.

-The first diagram shows a connection between two Ethernet devices using BU-245U-E Ethernet modems.
-In this example one BU-245U-E is configured as an Access Point and the other as a Client.
+The first diagram shows a connection between two Ethernet devices using BU-945U-E ethernet modems.
+In this example one BU-945U-E is configured as an Access Point and the other as a Client - the Access Point can be connected.

-The second diagram shows an existing LAN being extended using BU-245U-Es.
-In this example, the Access Point should be configured at the LAN end - although the wireless link will still work if the Client is at the LAN end.
+The second diagram shows an existing LAN being extended using BU-945U-Es.
+In this example, the Access Point is configured at the LAN end - although the wireless link will still work if the Client is at the LAN end.